 After you’ve put in all of the hard work of growing your tomatoes, it’s time to dig in.
 Here are some ideas on how to enjoy your harvest.

 Everyone knows fresh tomato sauce tastes excellent on pasta.
 Here is a fantastic tomato sauce recipe that will be sure to satisfy your taste buds.

 My family and I are salsa people.
 We love it!
 It’s great on eggs, to dip chips in, on top of burgers with melted cheese, and so much more.
 Here is a recipe that will show you how to make and can salsa.

 My kids love tomato soup.
 The only problem is, I don’t love the canned taste from the store-bought kind – nor do I love the preservatives.
 After making and canning your own tomato soup, you’ll never look back.
 You can’t beat that fresh tomato taste in the dead of winter.

 This is what I do with most of my tomato harvest.
 Why?
 Because I am a soup girl, especially in winter.
 I could live off of the stuff.

 I am not a huge fan of tomato juice, but my husband is.
 He can open a jar and drink it in one sitting.
 So if you are like him, then you’ll love making your own homemade tomato juice.

-For those that are like me, tomato juice is a great addition to homemade soups too.
-Here is a great recipe to help you in the making and canning process.
+For those that are like me, tomato juice is a nice addition to homemade soups, as well.
+This recipe will help you in the making and canning process.